-You want to ensure that every blog on your refined list contributes to your guest blogging campaign goals.
+You want to ensure that every blog on your refined list contributes to your guest blogger campaign goals.

 Step 1.
 Recheck if there’s a guest posting possibility on the site

-Some blogs on your list might’ve stopped accepting guest posts.
+Some blogs on your list might have stopped accepting guest posts.
 You don’t want to prepare a pitch for them–or write a guest post in its entirety–only to find that they’re no longer open for submissions.
 It’ll be a waste of your time.